ICIJ/es-translator/docs/index.md

   --target-field TEXT             Document field where the translations are
                                   stored
-  -q, --query-string TEXT         Search query string to filter result -d, --data-dir PATH             Path to the directory where to language
+  -q, --query-string TEXT         Search query string to filter result -d, --data-dir PATH             Path to the directory where the language
                                   model will be downloaded --scan-scroll TEXT              Scroll duration (set to higher value if you're processing a lot of documents)